FOSSILGUY.COM

 Clidastes propython mosasaur skull from the Carnegie Museum of Natural History.

-Clidastes mosasaur fossil specimen from the Academy of Natural Sciences of Philadelphia
+Clidastes mosasaur fossil skeleton from the Academy of Natural Sciences of Philadelphia

 A Clidastes mosasaur skeleton on display at the Academy of Natural Sciences of Philadelphia.